tytydraco/yessleep/out/The_kid_ate_his_dads_face_Then_he_told_me_why.md

 “It’ll come for me next?”

-I lean forward, look him in the eyes.
-“Look, I’ve been doing this job for a long time, Jonah.
+I lean forward to look him in the eyes.
+“Jonah, listen to me.
+I’ve been doing this job for a long time.
 Too long.
 Hunting monsters.
 Purging legends.
 I’ve done my research, so I know that I’m putting my life on the line hearing the name of your boogeyman, and that’s sort of the point.”

-Jonah studies me.
-“You almost make it sound like you *want* to die.”
+“You make it sound like you *want* to die.”

+"Maybe I do."

 I crush the smoke on the armrest.
 Hack another cough.
 This one's got a bit of blood with the phlegm.

-Lovely.
-"I don’t get a say in the matter.
+"Or maybe I don’t get a say in the matter."

+His voice is small.
+"Shit...
+Cancer?"

+"Leukemia.
+Stage 4.
 Doc figures I’ve got another year in me, assuming I kick the habit.
 A few months if I don’t.
 You can do the math on that yourself.”

-“God—I'm so sorry.
-My mother died of leukemia, too.
+“God—I'm sorry, man.
+My mother died of leukemia.
 It's an awful disease.”

 I glance at the clock: 10:35 PM.

 Time to pick up the pace.

-“Yeah, sure.
-It's the worst.
+“Yeah, sure—it's the worst.
 Listen, I’m not looking for sympathy.
 I’m trying to tell you I know the stakes, that I’m dead whether I like it or not, so there’s nothing you’re protecting me from.”

 “It's not just about protecting you,” he sputters.
 “This thing doesn’t just make you kill yourself, it makes you kill—”

 “I already know all that.
-What I need from you is its name.”
+What I need from you is its *name*.”

 He sucks back a breath, grimacing.
-He’s having a crisis of conscience, battling his morals.
+This is him having a crisis of conscience, battling his morals.
 He doesn’t think I know what I’m getting into, that he can save me some suffering if only he keeps his big mouth shut.

 But I don’t have time for heroics.

 “Jonah.
 You have the chance to save *lives* here.
 To prove your *innocence*.
-Right now, your father died for *nothing*.
+Right now, your father died for nothing.
 Tell me that name, and I can make his death count for something.”

 And there it is, the final twist of the knife.

-Like most boys Jonah's age, he can’t help but want to do good by his father, to chase that validation even while he's buried six feet in the dirt.
+Like most young men, Jonah can’t help but want to do good by his father, to chase that validation even while daddy's buried six feet in the dirt.

-"Okay,” he rasps.

 His eyes find mine.
 Haunted.
 Hollow.
+"Okay."

 Then his lips start to move, and each syllable sounds sweeter than the last.

 He gives me what I’ve been searching for.
 The monster that destroyed my family, that stole my sister.
 He gives me the key to unlock the gates of hell, and it’s called:

 **“Zipperjaw.”**